tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-9-quotebacks.md

 ## Why Quotebacks

 I publish this site using Jekyll - a static site templating language.
-That's important because it's a very extensible - there's no database so everything becomes text files that I can open, manipulate and tinker with.
+That's important because it's very extensible - there's no database so everything becomes text files that I can open, manipulate and tinker with.
 As the web increasingly gets dominated by the large platforms we see a retreat from software (and web pages) that you can tinker with[^viewsource].

 [^viewsource]: Have you tried view source on Twitter or Facebook recently?

-So - while Toby and I are not professional developers - it's rewarding to build something that we want to use and release it back into the community.
+So - while Toby and I are not professional developers - it's rewarding to build something that we want to use ourselves and release it back into the community.
 As Mandy Brown says:

 <blockquote class="quoteback" data-title="Index cards" data-author="Mandy Brown" cite="https://aworkinglibrary.com/writing/index-cards">
 Fuck that.
 I’m more of an editor than a developer any day, but I’ll be damned if I’m going to cede that territory.
 I don’t want to pour my words into a box, the parameters of which someone else decides (and obscures).
 I want to make the box, too.
 And remake it.
 And, hell, break it from time to time.
 It’s mine to break.